FRRouting/frr/doc/developer/lists.rst

 ------------------------

-Each of the data structures has a ``PREDECL_*`` and a ``DECLARE_*`` macro to set up an "instantiation" of the list.
+Each of the data structures has a ``PREDECL_*`` and a ``DECLARE_*`` macro to set up an "instantiation" of the container.
 This works somewhat similar to C++ templating, though much simpler.

 **In all following text, the Z prefix is replaced with a name choosen